 Caves and shrines inside the Batu Caves complex

 In summary, while you are on-site at the Batu Caves Kuala Lumpur, you can visit:

 - The Temple Cave – The main cave site containing several Hindu temple annexes

 - The Ramayana Cave – A cave displaying Hindu sculptures and depicting the life of Lord Rama

 - Cave Villa – A cultural centre that provides a look into the history of Hinduism

-- The Dark Cave – A cave only accessible by tour with a local Scientist, that introduces you to some of the rarest spiders, bats, and insects in the world.
+- The Dark Cave – A cave only accessible by a tour with a local Scientist, that introduces you to some of the rarest spiders, bats, and insects in the world.

 The Temple Cave

-The Temple Cave is of course the main highlight of visiting Batu Caves.
+The Temple Cave is the main highlight of visiting Batu Caves.
 It lies behind the classic image that you always see of this location – the 272 steps guarded by a 42m statue of Lord Murugan.

 The grand cave that awaits inside the temple cave entrance is comprised of two phenomenal caverns connected by a staircase.
 Colourful statues scattered throughout the cave show depictions of peacocks and other important symbols in Hinduism.